Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 - Email marketing

-To be fair, most of these topics are mentioned somewhere in the vast Wealthy Affiliate universe, IF you’re willing to do some serious digging.
+To be fair, most of these topics are mentioned somewhere in the vast Wealthy Affiliate university, IF you’re willing to do some serious digging.

 But why they’re not covered within the core training material is beyond me.